mitmedialab/tidzam/README.md

 {'get':'rules'}
 ```
 ###### Setting extraction rules
 Extraction rules define when a sample must be extracted.
 Its extraction is determined according to the parameter *rate* which defines its extraction probability when an element of *classes* is detected.
 If *rate* is set to *auto*, its extraction probability depends of the sample distribution in the database.
-The *length* parameter defines the audio file length in seconds (default 0.5 second), the detected sample will be localized in the middle of the audio file.
+The *length* parameter defines the audio file length in seconds (default 0.5 second), the detected sample will be localized in the middle of the audio file. *object_filter* parameter applies a filter which doesn't extract samples in which the spectrogram energy is located on the sample border.
+It tries to extract centered sound object.
 *Request on event 'SampleExtractionRules'*
 ```
 {